Structural properties of edge-chromatic critical multigraphs: Introduction

-\begin{CON} If $G$ is an edge-$k$-critical graph with $k \ge \D +1$, then $E(G) -e$ can be partitioned into a disjoint union of near-perfect matchings for every $e\in E(G)$. \end{CON}

-Another trivial lower bound of $\chi'$ is the density $\omega(G)$ of $G$ defined as $\max_{H\subseteq G,|V(H)|\geq 2|} \lceil \frac{|E(H)|}{\lfloor |V(H)|/2\rfloor}\rceil$.
-A graph $G$ is called {\it elementary} if $\chi'(G) = \omega(G)$.
-Conjecture~\ref{con:GAS} was originally stated in terms of density as follows. \begin{CON} For any graph $G$, if $\chi'(G) \ge \Delta+2$ then $G$ is elementary. \end{CON} As mentioned in \cite{ChenGKPS16+}, Conjecture 2 is equivalent to say that if $\chi'(G) \ge \D +2$, then it is the ceiling of the fractional chromatic index of $G$, which can be computed in polynomial time.
+\begin{CON} If $G$ is a graph with $\chi' \ge \Delta+2$, then $G$ is elementary. \end{CON} As mentioned in \cite{ChenGKPS16+}, Goldberg's conjecture is equivalent to saying that if $\chi' \ge \D +2$, then it is the ceiling of the {\it fractional chromatic index} of $G$, which can be computed in polynomial time.
 Consequently, the NP-completeness of determining $\chi'$ lies in deciding whether $\chi' = \D, \, \D +1, $ or $\ge \D +2$.
-Hence, Goldberg's conjecture has impact in study of NP-completeness.
+Hence, Goldberg's conjecture is interesting from a computational complexity standpoint.
 This conjecture and topics surrounding it are featured in the book~\cite{StiebSTF-Book} of Stiebitz, Scheide, Toft and Favrholdt and the elegant survey~\cite{McDonaldSurvey15} of McDonald.